rzc0d3r/Lost-Alpha-DC-Data/README.md

 > Reducing the numbers in these lines of code help reduce the very large camera swings during a sprint.
 >
 > This file will need to be moved to folder with installed Lost Alpha DC/gamedata/config/misc
->
-> Create a config/misc folder if it does not exist.
-Most likely it will not exist.